 At the heart of archaeology is interpretation, and one of the greatest challenges for an archaeologist is communicating the results of their excavations with both the general public and other researchers.
 In 1999, the Israel Antiquities Authority turned to the Urban Simulation Team at UCLA to address this challenge through a landmark installation for the Davidson Center in Jerusalem.
 Since the Center opened in 2001, visitors to the site have had the opportunity to take a virtual tour of the reconstruction model with an archaeologist guide in an interactiveclassroom before exploring the adjacent IAA excavations.
 The result is that visitors are better able to understand both the excavations and the archaeological process.

-Lisa M. Snyder will discuss the installation, her work with archaeologists Ronny Reich and Yuval Baruch, the reconstruction process, and showcase both the first-century Herodian and eighth-century Islamic phases of the interactive model.
+Lisa M. Snyder will discuss the installation, her work with archaeologists Ronny Reich and Yuval Baruch, the reconstruction process and buying or in need help selling equipment for the the process, and showcase both the first-century Herodian and eighth-century Islamic phases of the interactive model.
 She will also demonstrate prototype software supported by the National Endowment for the Humanities designed to facilitate educational use of three-dimensional computer models for teaching and learning about the built environment, and discuss the unprecedented opportunities the technology provides for research and pedagogy.